Indonesian cuisine: Aceh

-North Sumatra

-Batak people use either pork or even dog to make saksang.
-Another Batak pork speciality is babi panggang in which the meat is boiled in vinegar and pig blood before being roasted.
-Another batak dish, ayam namargota, is chicken cooked in spices and blood.
-Another notable Batak dish is arsik, the carp fish cooked with spices and herbs.
-Lada rimba is strong pepper used by Bataks.

 West Sumatra

 Buffaloes are a symbol of West Sumatra and are used in rendang, a rich and spicy buffalo meat or beef dish, which is also the signature dish of Minangkabau culture.
 In 2017, rendang was chosen as the "World's Most Delicious Food" by the CNN Travel reader's choice.
 Padang food comes from West Sumatra, and they have perhaps the richest variants of gulai, a type of curried meat, offal, fish or vegetables.
 Padang favourite includes asam padeh (sour and spicy fish stew), sate Padang (Padang satay), soto Padang (Padang soto) and katupek sayua (ketupat rice dumpling in vegetable soup).
 Dishes from the region include nasi kapau from Bukittinggi, which is similar to Padang food but uses more vegetables.
 Ampiang dadiah (buffalo yogurt with palm sugar syrup, coconut flesh and rice) and bubur kampiun (Mung bean porridge with banana and rice yogurt) are other West Sumatran specialties.

 Traditionally, Minangkabau people adheres to merantau (migrating) culture, and they are avid restaurant entrepreneurs.
 As a result, Padang food restaurant chains can be found throughout Indonesia and neighbouring countries, likely making it the most popular regional dish in Indonesia.
-In outside West Sumatra such as in Java, most of Padang Restaurants still use buffalo to make rendang, but claim as Rendang Sapi for selling purposes due to buffalo meat is more inferior and cheaper than cow meat.
-Buffalo meat is harder, so suitable for rendang with cooking time at least 3 hours, the texture is also coarse and the color is more red than cow meat even when is already cooked.
+Outside of West Sumatra, such as in Java, most Padang Restaurants still use buffalo to make rendang, but claim it is Rendang Sapi for selling purposes, due to buffalo meat being "inferior" and cheaper than cow meat.
+Buffalo meat is harder, so it is more suitable for rendang which has a cooking time of at least 3 hours, and presents a coarser texture and a redder color compared to cow meat when it is fully cooked.